UWC2-PYTHON/ProgrammingInPython/source/modules/Modules.rst

     >>> import trivial
     at the end of the trivial module

-yes, we got that print function run.
+Yes, we got that print function run during the import.

 Let's see if the names are there: